Cinnamon is a wonderful flavor-booster to add to green smoothies.

-Cinnamon is best used with mild, less-bitter greens like romaine, leaf lettuce and baby spinach.
+In a green smoothie, cinnamon is best used with mild, less-bitter greens like romaine, leaf lettuce, and baby spinach.
 Avoid using it with bitter greens like kale and dandelion, or with flavorful berries.

 Health Benefits of Cinnamon